csalyk/git_github_tutorial/Tutorial.md

 ```
 If not, go to https://git-scm.com/downloads to download and install.

 * **Step 0b (for the instructor):** Sign up for an account on GitHub.
 Note that if you are a professor at an academic institution, you are eligible for GitHub pro!
 To sign up for GitHub, go to https://github.com/ and click on “Sign up”.
+To apply for educator benefits, find more info here: https://education.github.com/.

-* **Step 1 (for the instructor):** Set up your directory
+* **Step 1 (for the instructor):** Set up your directory.
   * Create a new directory to hold all of your code for your new package.
 Typically, in addition to all of your python code files, you want your package directory to have the following files:
     - LICENSE : A text file describing what license your code has
     - README.md : A file describing your package, including some simple usage statements.
 The .md suffix means it’s in “Markdown” format.
 If you write it in Markdown, then it will show up nicely formatted on GitHub.